Eaphan/OLIVINE/README.md

 ### Predict the weak semantic labels (required)

 <!-- Before launching the pre-training, you first need to compute all superpixels on nuScenes, this can take several hours.
 You can either compute superpixels for the Minkowski SR-UNet (minkunet) or the voxelnet backbones.
 The first is adapted for semantic segmentation and the second for object detection. -->
-First we use the Grounded-SAM to obtain weak semantic labels of RGB images.
-The tools can be found in [link](https://github.com/IDEA-Research/Grounded-Segment-Anything).
-We will further refine the introduction to this point after the deadline.
+First we use the [Grounded-SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything) to obtain weak semantic labels of RGB images.
+The script for prediction can be found in [here](Grounded-SAM/infer.sh).
+Please install Grounded-SAM follow the [instruction](Grounded-SAM/README.md) before running the script.

 ### Pre-training a 3D backbone